CODAIT/stocator/README.md

 ## Major features
 * Implements HDFS interface
 * No need to change or recompile Spark
 * Doesn’t create any temporary folders or files for write operations.
-Each Spark's task generates only one object in the object store
+Each Spark's task generates only one object in the object store.
+Preserves existing Hadoop fault tolerance model (work in progress)
 * There are no notions of directories (usually defined as empty files)
 * Object's name may contain "/"
 * Containers / buckets are automatically created